Niqqud

-Demonstration
+Chart

 This table uses the consonant letters ב, ח or ש, where appropriate, to demonstrate where the niqqud is placed in relation to the consonant it is pronounced after.
 Any other letters shown are actually part of the vowel.
 Note that there is some variation among different traditions in exactly how some vowel points are pronounced.
 The table below shows how most Israelis would pronounce them, but the classic Ashkenazi pronunciation, for example, differs in several respects.

 Note concerning IPA: the transcription symbols are linked to the articles about the sounds they represent.
 The diacritic ˘ (breve) indicates a short vowel; the triangular colon symbol ː indicates that the vowel is long.

 Keyboard

 Both consonants and niqqud can be typed from virtual graphical keyboards available on the World Wide Web, or by methods integrated into particular operating systems.